bpostance/bpostance.github.io/_posts/2021-01-15-bayesian-inference-pymc3.md

 You may have noticed that in this example that we have defined our prior distribution from the observed data and applied bayesian inference on this data to derive the posterior distribution, confirming a lambda of 2.

 ### Conclusion:
-In this post PyMC3 was applied to performance Bayesian Inference on two examples: coin toss bias using the beta-binomial distribution, and insurance claim occurrence using the gamma-poisson distribution.
+In this post PyMC3 was applied to perform Bayesian Inference on two examples: coin toss bias using the beta-binomial distribution, and insurance claim occurrence using the gamma-poisson distribution.

 ### References: